 At its core, that is all that investing is—making your money work smarter while doing little to no work during this time.

 There is little doubt that investing is something that everyone should do, yet it is rarely taught in schools to give children the best start possible in the activity.

-Instead, it is something that people must independently research as those who do not take charge of learning how to invest will likely never have any knowledge of how to do it at all.
+Instead, it is something that people must independently research, as those who do not take charge of learning how to invest will likely never know how to do it.